Frequently Asked Questions

 http://cuncecuncecunce.blogspot.com/2007/02/does-hypnosis-work-comparison-study.html

-To be completely honest with you, even though there is great evidence and testimonials from many people out there that Hypnotherapy had helped them, often way faster than other therapies or where other therapies failed to help.
+To be completely honest with you, even though there is great evidence and testimonials from many people out there that Hypnotherapy has helped them, often way faster than other therapies or where other therapies failed to help.
 There is no actual hard proof that I can find to back up the above mentioned claims that many therapists are still posting on their websites.

 As best as I can tell from the small amount of research I have done on the matter, people are saying that the American Health Magazine shut down many years ago, sometime in 2000.
 The only online references to the study I can find are on random blogs and websites quoting the results mentioned above, but not linking to the actual data from the study, who conducted it or where.